ZdenekJ11/ZdenekJ11/README.md

 Spaceflight, astronomy, science and technology fan 📸:milky_way::man_technologist::rocket:
 - 🌱 I’m currently learning HTML, CSS and JavaScript.
 - 🎒 Student of GyHoli
-- 🌠 Writer for Czech Astrinomical Society
+- 🌠 Writer for Czech Astronomical Society

 <!---
 ZdenekJ11/ZdenekJ11 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.